Utah Child Pornography Defense Lawyer

 Is it possible to defend against these charges?

-Call (801) 449-1247 or click here to schedule your confidential consultation to speak with an attorney about your case.
+If you are facing child pornography or CSAM charges in Utah, if your devices were seized, or if you believe you may be under investigation, call McAdams Law PLLC at (801) 449-1247 or click below to schedule your confidential consultation to speak with an attorney about your case.